WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Installation.md

 :::details
 ### Can I install Wasabi on TAILS?

-Yes, just follow the [Wasabi Setup on Tails](/using-wasabi/WasabiSetupTails.md) guide and remember to save/back up the wallet on the Persistence.
+Yes, is it possible to install Wasabi on Tails, but it's not [officially supported](https://github.com/zkSNACKs/WalletWasabi/blob/master/WalletWasabi.Documentation/WasabiCompatibility.md#officially-supported-operating-systems).
+Anyhow, since Tails is based on Debian, you can follow the [Debian and Ubuntu installation guide](/using-wasabi/InstallPackage.html#debian-and-ubuntu).
 :::

 :::details